RapidCircle/aca/README.md

 | `DEBUG` | info:* warning:* error:* verbose:* |
 | `GraphDebug` | off |

+\* You will need to setup a Service Principal for delegated access towards Azure AD (identify user, and trim security) and SharePoint (storing enriched Azure data)

-You will need to setup a Service Principal for automation with role based authorization already baked in.
+\** You will need to setup a Service Principal for automation with role based authorization already baked in.
 This can be done by using the Azure CLI like:
 ```az ad sp create-for-rbac```